Handlebars (Flobots song): Music video

 The world becomes more bleak and oppressive, with security cameras and smokestacks, emblazoned with the corporate logo, spewing toxic fumes into the air.
 A hawk kills a dove, and a fighter jet soars overhead.

-In the next sequence, the previously peaceful friend begins rallying a crowd of oppressed-looking people.
-A man wearing a bandana sprays an X over a poster with a picture of the now-dictator-like friend on it, and then the word "LIAR" below that.
-The rebellious friend leads the crowd of people towards the tower, but a line of heavily armed riot-control officers, with shields displaying a fist and submachine guns, proceeds to kill the entire crowd.
+The casual friend begins rallying a crowd of oppressed-looking people.
+A man wearing a bandana sprays an X over a poster displaying a picture of the now-dictator-like friend and the word "LIAR" below that.
+The rebellious friend leads the crowd towards the tower, but a line of heavily armed riot-control officers, with shields displaying a fist and submachine guns, proceeds to kill the entire crowd.
 The bandana-wearing man is killed first by a sniper, following many more deaths.
-The corporate friend looks on horrified as he sees his friend shot down dead and lying on the ground.
+The corporate friend looks on horrified as he sees his friend shot dead and lying on the ground.

-The video ends with a flashback of the two friends pedaling off riding with no handlebars crisscrossing into a bright light.
+The video ends with a flashback of the two friends crisscrossing as they ride their bicycles, again without using their handlebars, off into a bright light in the distance.

-Several times in the video, the dove is used to symbolise peace, while the hawk represents oppressive power destroying that peace.
+Several times in the video, the dove is used to symbolize peace, while the hawk represents oppressive power destroying that peace.
 A hawk kills an actual dove, and a wrecking ball destroys a wall with a dove painted on it, located next to a billboard displaying the corporate symbol and a cityscape again featuring the tower.
 In addition, a hawk flies over the head of the corporate friend when he is walking down the street.

 Che Guevara, an iconic revolutionary, is referenced in the video when an image of Guevara's face appears on a man's T-shirt while the oppressed friend is rallying a crowd.
 Another reference is to the Abu Ghraib tortures during the Iraq War, seen in a flashing image identical to the iconic photograph of prisoner Abdou Hussain Saad Faleh.

 Chart performance

 On May 17, 2008, the song peaked at number 3 on the Billboard Modern Rock Tracks.
 Fueled by radio airplay, including six straight weeks at the top of KROQ's most played list, it was the first single since Semisonic's "Closing Time" to chart in the top ten so quickly.

-It has had similar success on the digital landscape, having over 16,500,000 total plays on the band's MySpace.com page and over a substantial 54 million views on YouTube.
+It has had similar success on the digital landscape, having over 16.5 million total plays on the band's MySpace.com page and over 54 million views on YouTube.
 Digital download purchases have placed the song at number 4 on certain rap and hip-hop charts on Amazon.com.

 "Handlebars" also performed well on the Billboard charts.
 Peaking at number three on the Modern Rock Tracks chart, number twenty-two on the Hot Digital Songs chart, number thirty-five on the Pop 100 chart, number thirty-seven on the Hot 100 chart, number sixty-three on the Canadian Hot 100.

-On September 7, 2008, the song entered the UK Singles Chart at number 35 on downloads alone and peaked at 14.
+On September 7, 2008, the song entered the UK Singles Chart at number 35 on downloads alone and peaked at number 14.